microsoft/AzureArcSCVMMTSG/PSSessionMIResultFailed.md

 1) The FQDN or IP address specified to connect to the VMM server is incorrect.
 Ping or nslookup to the VMM Server FQDN/IP is not going through.

-For a standalone VMM Setup we need to specific either the full FQDN of the VMM server machine or the IP address.
+For a standalone VMM setup, either the full FQDN of the VMM server machine or the IP address needs to be specified.
 For a highly available (HA) VMM setup, we can either specify the HAVMM role name or the active node's FQDN or IP address.
 To validate this,

 - RDP inside the VMM server machine using the FQDN or the IP address which was specified for ARB VM deployment
 - Open the service pane to check the running services (services.msc)